acassem2/SP2024-IS324/README.md

 HW 2 Due: TBD & GitHub Classroom

-Week 7: Social Media Network Analysis with NextworkX (Connects back to Week 3)
+Week 8: Social Media Network Analysis with NextworkX (Connects back to Week 3)
 - Transformation of social media data to a network structure in NetworkX
 - Calculation of network measures of social media data in NetworkX
 - Lab Practice: NetworkX library for representing social media data
 - Lab Practice: NetworkX library for calculating network measures of social media data
 - Readings: TBD

+Week 9: Spring Break

-Week 8: Email Network Analysis with NextworkX (Connects back to Week 4)
+Week 10: Email Network Analysis with NextworkX (Connects back to Week 4)
 - Transformation of email data to a network structure in NetworkX
 - Calculation of network measures of email data in NetworkX
 - Lab Practice: NetworkX library for representing email data
 - Lab Practice: NetworkX library for calculating network measures of email data
 - Readings: TBD

-Week 9: Spring Break

-Week 10: Text Reprint Network Analysis with NextworkX (Connects back to Week 5)
+Week 11: Text Reprint Network Analysis with NextworkX (Connects back to Week 5)
 - Transformation of text data to a network structure in NetworkX
 - Calculation of network measures of text data in NetworkX
 - Lab Practice: NetworkX library for representing text data